 Due Process Hearing Rights.
 The hearing for a child with a disability or thought to have a disability must be conducted and held in the LEA at a place and time reasonably convenient to the parent and child involved.
 The hearing must be an oral, personal hearing and must be closed to the public unless the parent requests an open hearing.
 If the hearing is open, the decision issued in the case, and only the decision, will be available to the public.
 If the hearing is closed, the decision will be treated as a record of the child and may not be available to the public.
 The decision of the Hearing Officer must include findings of fact, discussion, and conclusions of law.
 Although technical rules of evidence will not be followed, the decision must be based upon substantial evidence presented at the hearing.
 A written or, at the option of the parent, electronic verbatim record of the hearing will be provided to the parent at no cost.
 Parents may be represented by legal counsel and accompanied and advised by individuals with special knowledge or training with respect to the problems of children with disabilities.
 Parents or parent representatives must be given access to educational records, including any tests or reports upon which the proposed action is based.
 A party has the right to compel the attendance of and question witnesses who may have evidence upon which the proposed action might be based.
 A party has the right to present evidence and confront and cross-exam witnesses.
-A party has the right to present evidence and confront and cross-exam witnesses.
-A party has the right to present evidence and confront and cross-exam witnesses.
-A party has the right to present evidence and confront and cross-exam witnesses.
+A party has the right to present evidence and testimony, including expert medical, psychological, or educational testimony.